 publishing an updated development plan, early 2022: now complete

-publishing the new rents methodology that will be used, early 2022: in progress
+publishing the new rents methodology that will be used, early 2022: now complete

-developing the new production system, throughout 2022: in progress
+thoroughly testing the new production system, 2023: in progress

-Publishing decision on incorporation into official statistics, end of 2023: to start
+publishing decision on incorporation into official statistics, early March 2024: to start

-publishing first statistical bulletin using the new methodology, 2024: to start
+publishing first consumer price statistics and price index for private rents statistical bulletins using the new methodology for Great Britain, March 2024: to start

 Currently, the Office for National Statistics (ONS) publishes two private rental prices statistical outputs: the UK Index of Private Housing Rental Prices (IPHRP), which is produced monthly, and Private rental market summary statistics in England (PRMS), which is produced bi-annually.